LouisVallat/Reddit-Reposter-Bot/README.md

-# twitter_techsupportgore_bot
+# Reddit Reposter Bot
-A twitter bot to tweet what is posted on /r/techsupportgore
+This is a reddit social media reposter that can repost anything that gets posted on a specific subreddit of your choice to :
+- Twitter.